COVID-19 vaccinations: What's the progress? | DW | 21.04.2021

 With DNA-based vaccines, patients are injected with the virus' genetic make-up for the human body to produce virus particles itself without being actually infected.
 Confronted with these self-produced virus particles, the immune system is supposed to learn to recognize and fight the actual virus.

 At time of writing, there were well over 100 research teams worldwide developing a COVID-19 vaccine.
-So far, 24 teams have advanced their candidate vaccines to the third phase of clinical trials.
+So far, 24 teams have advanced their vaccines to the third phase of clinical trials.
+Although some of these vaccines have already been approved in some countries, they still continue to be tested in clinical trials in parallel.

 Five teams stand out for conducting the most extensive clinical trials: